zhangyu94/d3-timeseries/README.md

 The plugin is implemented as a closure that support method chaining.

-Notice: the Horizon Graph layout is currently a version with minor revision to the layout in https://bl.ocks.org/mbostock/1483226

 ## Installing

 Dependency: D3-timeseries requires D3 3.x version and jquery as dependency